andrewdpoh/Bamboo_Docs/docs/Client/Command_Classes/command_cmd.md

 ## enum

-Enumerates information about the infected machine.
+Enumerates information about the target machine

 ### Endpoint